xhuangcv/hdr-nerf/README.md

 ## HDR-NeRF Journal Version Accepted by IEEE TPAMI

 We introduce a novel method  LTM-NeRF for **3D Tone Mapping** in HDR-NeRF.
 This journal version has been accepted by **IEEE TPAMI**.
-Check out the project page [here](https://xhuangcv.github.io/LTM-NeRF/).
+Check out the project page [here](https://xhuangcv.github.io/LTM-NeRF/) and the paper [here](https://ieeexplore.ieee.org/document/10645297/).

 ## Method Overview
 The pipeline of HDR-NeRF modeling the simplified physical process.
 Our method is consisted of two modules: an HDR radiance field models the scene for radiance and densities and a tone mapper models the CRF for colors.